Welcome to Texas A&M Building Energy And HVAC & R Research Group!

 Oct.
 2021.
 A new grant from ASHRAE: “ 1865-TRP: Optimizing Supply Air Temperature Control for Dedicated Outdoor Air Systems.”

-Sept.
+Sep.
 2021.
-Zhihong Pang and Xing Lu received the best student paper award in the 17th International Conference of the International Building Performance Simulation Association (IBPSA) in Bruges, Belgium.
+Zhihong Pang and Xing Lu received the Best Student Paper Award at the 17th International Conference of the International Building Performance Simulation Association (IBPSA) in Bruges, Belgium.
 Their paper is entitled “ A Smart CO2-Based Ventilation Control Framework to Minimize the Infection Risk of COVID-19 In Public Buildings.”
 This biennial building simulation conference had over 460 papers presented.

 Aug.
 2021.
 Dr. O’Neill has been named a Fellow of The International Building Performance Simulation Association (IBPSA).